 Other Jade Plant Cultural Requirements

-With no significant insect or disease problems, the primary problem with growing jade plants is rotting of roots and stems.
-This problem is caused by fungal pathogens that result from overwatering, or growing plants on a potting medium that doesn't drain well.
+With no significant insect or disease problems, the primary challenge with growing jade plants is the potential rotting of roots and stems.
+This problem is caused by fungal pathogens that result from overwatering, or growing plants in a potting medium that doesn't drain well.